Is resilience and bounding back faster what we need now?

 When you think of resilience as an emergent thing, then the thought about the environment and the conditions that help to feed the resiliency may become a point to the discussion, and I think that’s better 🙂

-- Don’t focus on being resilient; focus on what is currently happening, what you are learning (about the company and yourself) during that time.
+- Don’t focus on being resilient; focus on what is currently happening and what you are learning (about the company and yourself) during that time.
 Ask, from the challenges and obstacles, what pleases me about how I am making sense and understanding what to do?

 - Don’t keep yourself isolated; seek and discover other people, communities, and chances to listen to what others are doing.
 Ask, when I am with others, what differences do I notice, and how are they figuring things out?
 What are they doing that I can borrow and use for myself and my community?

 - Don’t beat yourself up; this shit is tough… and it is ok to feel down.
-Focus on accepting the times you feel down, share that with your community and friends.
-Ask, in the past, when I’ve reached a breaking point, how did I notice things getting better?
+Focus on accepting the times you feel down, and share that with your community and friends.
+Ask, in the past, how did I notice things getting better when I’ve reached a breaking point?

 - Don’t rush things; resilience is time, and time builds resilience.
 A workshop, training, TikTok, or Instagram post will not magically build resilience.
-When we are going through change, we rarely notice the change or what is working well because it feels like a preliminary or it ought to be BIG … but resilience like change is continuous and happens.
-Ask, when I feel resilient, how am I different, how are others around me different?
+When going through change, we rarely notice the change or what is working well because it feels like a preliminary or it ought to be BIG … but resilience, like change, is continuous and happens.
+Ask, when I feel resilient, how am I different?
+How are others around me different?
 What within the environment is happening when I notice this difference?

 - Don’t set goals; focus on your community and your ability to notice what is working well to amplify and not working well to dampen during this journey.
 Resiliency doesn’t emerge through goal setting; it occurs through detecting the shiny objects in your periphery.
 Ask, when I notice comfort in adversity, what am I seeing?

 Resilience and bounding back quickly is not what’s needed now.
-What is useful now is connections and healthier, more robust networks to help our community and set resiliency conditions emerging naturally.
+Now, what is useful is connections and healthier, more robust networks to help our community and set resiliency conditions emerging naturally.